twosigma/beakerx/launcher/electron/README.md

 Linux:

-1. Download electron-v0.29.2-linux-x64.zip from Electron's repo (https://github.com/atom/electron/releases) and put it in this folder.

-2. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.
+1. Download JRE, unzip it, rename it as simply 'jre', rezip it and put it in this folder as 'jre.zip'.

-3. Put a copy of tools.jar in this folder.
+2. Put a copy of tools.jar in this folder.
 Get it from a similar place as OSX.

 To build and/or run:
 If you want to simply run Beaker using your own installed version of electron, do: